I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 However, I re-visited Strange and Beautiful recently for the first time in quite a few years, and found that it's aged surprisingly well.
 I actually liked it better this time around than I did when it was current.

 The biggest difference between Strange and Beautiful and CG's prior albums is in the drum sound.
-New guy Ravi Jakhotia's tribal-infused percussion gives Crimson Glory an earthy groove that they'd never had before.
+New guy Ravi Jakhotia's tribal-infused percussion gives Crimson Glory an earthy, entirely new groove that they'd never had before.
 The album as a whole is more rhythm-based than guitar based, which works great on some songs, but not so much on others.
-While previously CG were comparable to Queensrÿche and Iron Maiden, Strange and Beautiful seems to be trying to cop the experimental, genre-bending vibe that was typical of many early '90s hard rock bands like Mother Love Bone, Soundgarden, or Saigon Kick.
+While previously CG were comparable to Queensrÿche and Iron Maiden, Strange and Beautiful seems to be trying to cop some of the experimental, genre-bending vibe typical of many early '90s hard rock bands like Mother Love Bone, Soundgarden, or Saigon Kick.

 The title track which opens the album is a chunky, Zeppelin-ish rocker with Midnight wailing in fine style, leading into "Promise Land," which gives Jakhotia his first chance to show off with some seriously cool percussive workouts.
 The gospel-influenced backing vocals are a nice touch, too.
 "Love and Dreams" is a pleasant, but fairly standard mid-paced ballad, which leads into the album's major highlight, "The Chant."
 This catchy, raunchy rocker was co-written by song doctor Marti Fredericksen (who would go on to write numerous hits for Aerosmith, Carrie Underwood, and more).
 Strange and Beautiful could've used a few more tracks like this one.